CornellCAC/bokeh-seminar/README.md

 ### Interactive Data Visualization with Bokeh

-This repository contains a jupyter notebook, along with associated figures and source code files, that provide an introduction to Bokeh (bokeh.org), a Python package supporting interactive data visualization within web browsers.
+This repository contains a jupyter notebook named bokeh.ipynb, along with associated figures and source code files, that provide an introduction to Bokeh (bokeh.org), a Python package supporting interactive data visualization within web browsers.

 The notebook was used as the basis for a CAC Research Computing Seminar on 10/26/2022 at Cornell University.
 The notebook will also be linked to an upcoming online training roadmap showcasing Bokeh as part of the Cornell Virtual Workshop (cvw.cac.cornell.edu).